VissaMoutafis/Pong/README.md

 ## Credits

 Disclaimer: The original idea and project was taken from [this](https://www.youtube.com/watch?v=XGf2GcyHPhc&t=2368s) video.
-I just use it for educational purposes in order to practise reinforcement learning.
+I just use it for educational purposes in order to practise reinforcement learning and pretty much learning some game development in python.

 ### Enjoy !!!